MythicaAI/jungle-ams/README.md

 env.bat
 ```

 Services are split into tiers:

 * `storage` (Database, cache, and files)
 * `auto`mation (Packaging, Houdini automation)
 * `web` serving (API, nginx)
-* `auth` (TBD)

 For local testing, each tier is implemented in a separate `docker-compose.yaml`.

 For example, see `testing/storage`

-Each tier has task invoke commands defined in the root `tasks.py` file.
+Each tier has invoke commands defined in the root `tasks.py` file.

-For example to start the storage tier locally:
+For example, to start the storage tier locally:

 ```bash
 invoke storage-start